 Kenosha events are a big reason our community is a choice destination for so many.
 Nearly every day of the year, there is something special going on in the Kenosha Area!
 Our Calendar of Events is chock full of family-friendly festivals, museum exhibits, plays and concerts, and so much more!
 Your Wisconsin fun starts here!
 Event details are subject to change and we recommend calling listed phone numbers or visiting event websites to verify information in advance.

 Every 4th Friday of the month, enjoy Ladies’ Night at Alpaca Art.
 Half off studio fees for ladies painting on these nights.
-Reservations appreciated.
+Reservations required.